Transgender voice therapy: Voice masculinization

 Voice modifications for transgender men typically involve the lowering of the speaking fundamental frequency.
 Voice therapy is generally not required for transgender men as the effects of testosterone on the larynx result in a deeper pitch.
 However, testosterone replacement therapy does not always deepen the voice to the person's desired level, and others choose to not undergo masculinizing hormone therapy at all.
 Voice masculinization therapy can help to further lower the pitch of transgender men and address voice problems associated with hormone therapy.

 In testosterone replacement therapy vocal folds change faster than larynx.
 Overdevelopment of vocal folds in an undescended, small larynx can result in a condition named "entrapped vocality" with permanent hoarseness, and lack of passing.
-Larynx length can be controlled via exercise, making lowering the larynx a useful tool for transgender men in obtaining a passing voice.
-Other areas that transgender men may benefit from training are embouchure and maintaining high CQ (closed quotient, a quotient of how long the vocal folds are touching to how long the cycle of vibration lasts), responsible for "buzzy" voice quality.
+Larynx height can be controlled via exercise, making lowering the larynx a useful tool for transgender men in obtaining a passing voice.
+Other areas that transgender men may benefit from training are embouchure and maintaining high CQ (closed quotient, a quotient of how long the vocal folds are touching to how long the cycle of vibration lasts), responsible for "heavy" or "buzzy" voice quality.

-A speech-language pathologist (SLP) may be involved in aiding transgender men to achieve their desired voice goals, while usually prioritizing the overall health of the voice.
+A speech-language pathologist (SLP) may be involved in aiding transmaculine people to achieve their desired voice goals, while usually prioritizing the overall health of the voice.
 Therapy techniques may involve finding a person's most comfortable pitch range, using breath support and relaxation exercises, introducing voice strengthening warm-ups, stabilizing posture and increasing chest resonance.

-Another option for transgender men who wish to further lower their speaking pitch is to undergo vocal surgery.
+Another option for transgender men who wish to further lower their speaking pitch is to undergo transgender voice surgery.